Jbleezy/BO1-Reimagined/README.md

 * No longer requires the completion of previous sidequests
 * Part 1 reward - 90 second Death Machines for the rest of the match
 * Full reward - permament perks (Quick Revive goes away when downed in solo, can be rebought with all perks)
+* Richtofen now does not get the full reward until the end with everyone else

 ### Dead Ops Arcade
 * Fates are now always in the same order (Fate of Fortune - top, Fate of Firepower - right, Fate of Friendship - bottom, Fate of Furious Feet - left)